ADITYASHUKLA189/delta-demo/README.md

 # delta-demo
-this is just for learning git and github
+this is just for learning git and github.